Burnout

 • what value was placed on communicating our thoughts and feelings

 These are usually the unexamined assumptions we make about life.
-You might notice them when you have a judgement about someone’s decisions.
+You might notice them when you have a judgment about someone’s decisions.

-Take politics for example, if you have strong opinions on one side you might be completely perplexed at how the opposite side believes what they believe.
+Take politics, for example; if you have strong opinions on one side, you might be utterly perplexed at how the opposite side believes what they believe.

-Most likely the internalized meanings the other has are fundamentally opposed to your own internalized meanings that shape how you think the county needs to be governed.
+Most likely, the internalized meanings the other has fundamentally oppose your own internalized meanings that shape how you think the country needs to be governed.

 Externalized Meaning